Rates, discounts and monetary transactions

 199

-Requesting prenuptial agreements from the marital property register at the court.
+Requesting a prenuptial agreement from the matrimonial property register at the Court.
 Heir or party concerned

 199

-Settlement of an estate and execution of an estate.
+Settlement of estate and execution of a will.
 Heirs

 Payment from the estate.
 Heirs